rospocher/explicit-lyrics-detection/README.md

 The [english](english/) folder contains Python code for detecting explicit song lyrics in English, while the [italian](italian/) folder contains Python code for detecting explicit song lyrics in Italian.

-Links to ready-to-use systems for detecting explicit lyrics are available in both folders.
+Links to ready-to-use models for detecting explicit lyrics are available in both folders.

 ## Publications